What Does Co-Branding Mean?

 • Digital marketing

-What Does Co-Branding Mean?
-Key Takeaways
+Co-Branding Takeaways

 Co-branding allows companies with similar values and missions to form partnerships and launch new products and services to reach a broader audience and promote their brands.
+It helps businesses:

 • Lower marketing costs